eth-cscs/abcpy/doc/source/README.rst

 The constructor expects to receive a list, containing all parameters of the new model.
 These can be given in three ways:

 First, a tupel, containing the parent, a probabilistic model object, as well as the output index.
-The output index refers to the index of a sample of the parent model which should be used for a parameter.
+The output index refers to the index within a sample of the parent model which should be used for a parameter.
 Such a tupel is also returned when the access operator is used.

 Second, a probabilistic model.
 This ensures, like the first point, that a graphical structure can be implemented.